GMdSilva/FastConformation/docs/index.rst

 Usage Guide
 ===========

-To learn how to use FastEnsemble, including running the GUI and CLI tools, visit the `usage` guide:
+To learn how to use FastConformation, including running the GUI and CLI tools, visit the `usage` guide:

 - :doc:`usage`

 Command-Line Interface (CLI)
 ============================

-FastEnsemble includes several CLI scripts for various tasks.
+FastConformation includes several CLI scripts for various tasks.
 Each script is documented in detail on this page:

 - :doc:`cli_scripts/index`

 API Reference
 =============

-For developers and advanced users, the API reference provides detailed documentation on the internal workings of FastEnsemble:
+For developers and advanced users, the API reference provides detailed documentation on the internal workings of FastConformation:

 - :doc:`api/modules`